 We are an all volunteer and determined board.
 Join us!

 The Bluenose Gopher Public House Board of Directors is made up of seven patron members that are appointed or elected by the cooperative's member-owners.
 The public house is a cooperative.
 As such, there is no owner.
 We are run by a Board that is made up entirely of volunteers who take no pay for acting in a board capacity.
-NOTE: the next opportunity to join the Board of Directors will be our 2019 Annual Meeting this spring/early summer.
-Look out for an announcement and board applications soon!
+There are currently two board seats open.
+If you are interested in serving as a board member, please contact us at firstname.lastname@example.org.

 Sarina Otaibi, Chair

 She received her BBA in Marketing from Stetson University in Florida and a Master’s degree in Historic Preservation from the University of Maryland, College Park.
-By day, she is the Minnesota Main Street Coordinator at the Preservation Alliance of Minnesota, helping cities around the state revitalize their downtown districts by maximizing both their people and built assets for economic vitality.
+By day, she is the Rural Program Manager and Main Street State Coordinator at the Preservation Alliance of Minnesota, helping cities around the state revitalize their downtown districts by maximizing both their people and built assets for economic vitality.
 Sarina is serving her second term as a Granite Falls City Council Member and rehabbing her historic church building.
 To learn more about Sarina's professional experience, visit her LinkedIn Profile.

 To contact Sarina, email email@example.com.